 5,000+ attendees: Ministry of Business, Innovation and Employment is administering the Events Transition Support Payment scheme.
 It’s designed to provide assurance to organisers of large-scale events.

 To support the Cultural sector, Manatū Taonga Ministry for Culture and Heritage is sponsoring up to 20 Managed Isolation Quarantine (MIQ) rooms each month.
-Applications for January 2022 are due by midnight New Zealand Time, Sunday 5 December.

 You can apply if you’re:

 coming to New Zealand to work on a significant cultural activity or performance, or

 are a New Zealand Resident or Citizen coming back from doing so overseas.

 An MIQ room can fit two adults and two children.
 Children over 12 are counted as an adult.